NecsusECS/Necsus/README.md

 In the above example, if you called `myApp`, it would print `hello world` to the console in an infinite loop.

-If you're curious about the tilde prefix, it's used to convince the Nim type checker that all the give systems are actually compatible, despite being `proc`s with different arguments.
+If you're curious about the tilde prefix, it's used to convince the Nim type checker that all the give systems are compatible, despite being `proc`s with different arguments.

 ### Passing multiple systems